The

 experience challenges the notion that enculturation, socialization, and

-education are constructive processes that build identity, values,
+schooling are constructive processes that build identity, values,

 and beliefs as a person matures.
 The psychedelic experience suggests that